-The function regexec() is called to match a compiled pattern preg against a given string, which is terminated by a zero byte, subject to the options in eflags.
-These can be:
+The function regexec() is called to match a compiled pattern preg against a given string, which is by default terminated by a zero byte (but see REG\STARTEND below), subject to the options in eflags.
+These can be: REG\NOTBOL

-REG\NOTBOL

-The PCRE\NOTBOL option is set when calling the underlying PCRE matching function.
+The PCRE\NOTBOL option is set when calling the underlying PCRE match function.